khonsulabs/interner/README.md

 When the final reference to a `Pooled<T>` value is dropped, the pool's `HashMap` has the value removed and the `Vec`'s slot is made available for re-use.

+This crate does not do sub-value interning.
+Each value is stored independently with its own allocation.

 ## `Hash` for Pooled Values

 The `Pooled<T>` type implements `Hash` by hashing its internal unique id rather